 In the meantime, here is a list of frequently asked questions with some helpful answers.

 We do not have a minimum order on most items.
-We do however, have a minimum dollar value of $30 in poultry, not including shipping and handling.
-Items that are drop shipped from other hatcheries such as rare turkeys and pheasant do have a minimum quantity.
-Please check the description of each item to determine the minimum quantity.
+We do, however, have a minimum dollar value of $40 in poultry, not including Quantity Surcharge.

 Please visit the care section of our website for more information on a floor brooding plan or a wire brooding plan.

 Regulations vary from state to state especially with game birds and turkeys.
 Be sure to check your local regulations.

 If you are just wanting fresh eggs, you do not need roosters.
 If you are wanting to reproduce, we recommend about 1 male for every 10 hens.
 Some breeds may need more or less but the 1:10 ratio is a good starting place.

 This is not recommended.
 Poultry has a pecking order established within it's flock and if you add babies they will become an immediate target.
 You should wait until the new poultry reaches maturity to mix them together.
 There may still be some pecking establishing the new order, but it will be less of a factor.

 There are many things that cause poultry to peck.
 They are naturally cannibalistic and many factors will bring out that trait.
 Cannibalism will occur more often under crowded conditions.
 You should make sure you are allowing plenty of room for your poultry.
 Mature poultry needs 1 square foot per bird.
 Be sure your birds are receiving the right nutrients in their diet and that they are not “bored”.
 You might add some grass or hay to their diet.
 If the poultry does pick enough to draw blood you should clean up the bird quickly.
 Once they taste the blood they will go back for more.
 You may want to purchase anti-pick lotion from your local feed store.